christianselig/ChidoriMenu/README.md

 For some more details on this, I wrote on my blog about my trials and tribulations trying to achieve this with interruptibleAnimators, interactive transitions, and more, to no avail:

 [https://christianselig.com/2021/02/interruptible-view-controller-transitions/](https://christianselig.com/2021/02/interruptible-view-controller-transitions/)

-### License

-I don't care just don't do illegal stuff.
-Sell it, copy it, rename it, attribute it to me, don't attribute it to me, open source use, commercial use, submarine use, have fun!